enthought/mayavi/docs/source/mayavi/mlab_changing_object_looks.rst

   is to use the GUI (as described in the next paragraph).
 The dialog to set the colormap can be found in the `Colors and legends` node.

+  To use a custom-defined colormap, for the time being you need to write specific code, as show in :ref:`example_custom_colormap`.

 :Size of the glyph:
   The scalar information can also be displayed in many different ways.
   For instance it can be used to adjust the size of glyphs positioned at